 A will is, essentially, your wishes as to how your assets are distributed after you pass away.
 You can name the beneficiaries to whom you want your assets to go.
 You can also designate an executor – in Florida law, called a personal representative – who will administer your probate estate.

 Of course, your wishes must be in writing.
-You cannot tell someone your wishes and expect that a probate court will rely on the word of another person, particularly if that person is a beneficiary.
+You cannot tell someone your wishes and expectations that a probate court will rely on the word of another person, particularly if that person is a beneficiary.

-Therefore, a will is a written document, signed by you, and signed by witnesses, that needs to meet the requirements of Florida law.
+Therefore, a will is a written document, signed by you, and signed by witnesses, that need to meet the requirements of Florida law.
 A probate attorney in West Palm Beach, or whatever area of Florida you reside, can assist you to make sure that your last will and testament comports with all legal requirements in Florida.

 Now, if your will disposes of all of your probate assets and it properly designates a personal representative, then the will takes precedence over any provisions of Florida law that might kick in where a will is deficient.